mitre/cyber-trackr-live/docs/clients/ruby/index.md

 - Auto-generated from OpenAPI specification
 - Low-level API access with full type safety
 - Handles authentication, serialization, and HTTP details
+- You could [generate this yourself](../generation/overview.md), but we maintain it for you

 ### 2. Helper Methods (`CyberTrackrHelper`)
 - High-level convenience methods for common workflows
 - Wraps generated client with business logic
 - Provides simplified interfaces for complex operations
+- **Unique value-add** not available in other language clients

 ## Key Features